 In addition to taking advantage of all the university has to offer, Nieman Fellows participate in a series of weekly activities organized by the Nieman Foundation.
 These events bring the fellows together with members of the Harvard faculty, leading journalists and many other accomplished guests.

 Soundings are talks given by the fellows for the fellows that address the question, “Why do I do what I do?”
 Each Tuesday evening, a member of the class shares the story of his or her journalistic life and hosts an informal meal for invited guests.

-On Fridays, fellows gather to discuss issues in journalism during shop talks with leading journalists.
+On occasional Fridays, fellows gather to discuss issues in journalism during shop talks with leading journalists.
 As part of the shop talk schedule throughout the year, special training sessions and master classes are organized around the fellows’ needs and interests.
-Guest speakers have included Ben Smith, editor in chief of Buzzfeed, describing the reasons behind the popularity of the site and the role social media plays in news distribution; filmmaker Errol Morris discussing the challenges of profiling complex public figures like Donald Rumsfeld and the pursuit of truth; and journalists Miriam Elder and Julia Ioffe talking about what it takes to report on Russia under Vladimir Putin.

-Each semester, the Nieman Foundation also offers writing courses in fiction and narrative nonfiction for fellows and their affiliates.
+Each semester, the Nieman Foundation also offers writing courses in narrative nonfiction for fellows and their affiliates.